ahuang314/Roman_Data_Challenge/docs/index.md

 # Overview

 !!! warning
-    The data challenge has not yet started, and this documentation is still under constructions.
-Any comments/suggestions are welcome, and should be sent to the following:
+    This documentation will be under continuous development as the data challenge progresses.
+Feedback and questions are welcome, and should be sent to the following:

     - [alan.huang.1@stonybrook.edu](mailto:alan.huang.1@stonybrook.edu)
     - [b.t.wedig@wustl.edu](mailto:b.t.wedig@wustl.edu)